quixio/quix-docs/docs/integrations/databases/influxdb/replacing-flux.md

 You can use Quix Streams as a [replacement for Flux](https://docs.influxdata.com/influxdb/v2/process-data/common-tasks/){target=_blank} to process your time series data in conjunction with InfluxDB.

-You can add any transformation logic you need for your use case.
-Quix Streams has many powerful operations built in.
+You can write any transformation logic you need for your use case, using Python, and the Quix Streams library.
+Quix Streams has many powerful operations built in, including filtering, aggregation, and windowing.

 ## Downsampling data using Quix Streams